Cooking Sneakers With The Lowest Captcha Rate

 Skip this section if you already know what a Captcha is!

-Captcha is the most popular method website owners use to detect bots.
+Captcha (Completely Automated Public Turing test to tell Computers and Humans Apart) is the most popular method website owners use to detect bots.
 A Captcha is a simple task that is very easy for a human being but very difficult for a bot.
 Usually, Captchas appear on forms or other input fields to ensure that the user is a real human being.
 They also sometimes appear during checkout to prevent automated purchases.
+Sometimes Captchas may be invisible to users, for example, when websites or apps use Google reCAPTCHA v3.

 Even though bots are becoming better at solving Captchas, they are a real pain in the ass for hypebeasts everywhere – Captchas delay bots and prevent checkouts.